All Episodes

 They both started doing pregame dances.

-I mean, they're all padded up, they're they're behemoths.
+I mean, they're all padded up.

-Uh it's uh But I just I had to laugh.
+But I just, I had to laugh.

-Because if you listen to the questions that came from Democrats and some of the statements that they made yesterday, their opening statements, you find that Congress wants the Supreme Court to make law, and they also want to stop the Supreme Court from overruling Congress.
+Because if you listen to the questions that came from Democrats and some of the statements that they made yesterday, their opening statements, you find that Congress wants the Supreme Court to make law and they also want to stop the Supreme Court from overruling Congress.

 This is how convoluted the Democrats' position has become.